 Carrots are one of the most commonly planted plants compatible with tomatoes.
 Carrots that are planted close to tomatoes may not grow as large as they might otherwise, but they also tend to have fantastic flavor.
 Popular carrot varieties for your vegetable garden include Royal Chantenay and Danvers 126.
 Here is a guide to the four main types of carrots.

-In addition, thyme plants are quite short, making them useful as a groundcover plant or living mulch at the base of tomato plants.
-Living groundcover like thyme can prevent rainwater from splashing onto the leaves, spreading soil-borne disease onto tomato leaves.
+In addition, thyme plants are quite short, making them useful as groundcover plants or living mulch at the base of tomato plants.
+Living ground cover like thyme can prevent rainwater from splashing onto the leaves, spreading soil-borne disease onto tomato leaves.

 Beans are good companion plants for tomato plants because they attract bumblebees.
-Bumblebees are large native bees that are excellent pollinator beneficial insects in the garden.
-The flowers on bean plants attract bumblebees, leading them to visit tomato flowers.
+Bumblebees are large native bees that are excellent pollinator insects in the garden.
+The flowers on bean plants attract bumblebees, leading them on to visit nearby tomato flowers.